LiranOG/Granite/README.md

 This project exists because the science demands it.
 It will reach its potential because the community makes it.

+I have written a **[Personal Note to the Community](docs/PERSONAL_NOTE.md)** explaining exactly why GRANITE was built and the philosophy behind it.
+If you share this obsession with the cosmos, I invite you to read it.

 **Welcome aboard.
 Let's simulate the universe — together.**

 <div align="right">